Sweet ‘n’ Sour Ribs

 - 1 garlic clove, minced

 - Place ribs in an ungreased 5-qt. slow cooker.
-In a large bowl, combine the remaining ingredients; pour over the ribs.
+Combine the next 11 ingredients; pour over ribs.
+Cook, covered, on low until meat is tender, 8-10 hours.

 I've got it in the crockpot now and it smells amazing.
 Just have to decide whether to serve it over rice noodles or rice.
 Can't wait for dinner! :)